 Baroque

-The Mysterious Cupid and Johannes Vermeer’s Paintings
+The Mysterious Cupid in Johannes Vermeer’s Paintings

-This year, Dresden, the capital of Saxony in Germany, is the main place to be for all Vermeer lovers.
-The exhibition Johannes Vermeer.
-On Reflection presented in the Staatliche Kunstsammlungen Dresden collects ten Vermeer paintings from around the world, accompanied by a selection of 50 works of Dutch genre painting that illustrate relationships and interactions between the works of Vermeer and his contemporary artist colleagues.
-Ten of the 35 masterpieces attributed to him – that is a real treat!
-But the jewel in the crown is this one – a recently renovated Girl Reading a Letter at an Open Window from SKD’s collection.
-From 1979, thanks to the X-ray analysis, it was known that it had an overpainted figure of Cupid on the wall in the background.
-This year, the restorers brought the little god of desire, erotic love, attraction, and affection to the daylight.
+This story is based on the research done in preparation for the Staatliche Kunstsammlungen Dresden exhibition Johannes Vermeer.
+On Reflection presented in 2021.
+That year, Dresden, the capital of Saxony in Germany, became the principal place to be for all Vermeer lovers.
+The exhibition, presented in the Staatliche Kunstsammlungen Dresden (SKD), collected 10 Vermeer paintings from around the world, accompanied by a selection of 50 works of Dutch genre painting that illustrate relationships and interactions between the works of Vermeer and his contemporary artist colleagues.
+10 of the around 35 paintings are attributed to him—that was a real treat!

 Vermeer Cupid: The painting before conservation, with the overpainted background, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Jürgen Lange.